expresspigeon/blog/src/content/posts/2013/build-your-email-list-with-the-wwsgd-wordpress-plugin.md

     the site before they are considered "returning visitors".
 Specify the location of the message within a post and whether you want the messages to show on posts & pages or only pages.
-Click "Save Settings" and you're ready to go
+Click "Save Settings" and you&apos;re ready to go
     ![](/blog/images/2013/Screenshot-2013-11-03-at-10.20.47-PM.png )